-Frontier has anti-bribery and corruption policies, and a zero-tolerance approach to these issues.
-Any employee who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct.
-Any non-employee who breaches this policy may have their contract terminated with immediate effect.
+Frontier has anti-bribery and anti-corruption policies, and a zero-tolerance approach to these issues.
+Any employee who breaches these policies will face disciplinary action, which could result in dismissal for gross misconduct.
+Any nonemployee who breaches these policies may have their contract terminated with immediate effect.

-Any employees offered a bribe, or asked to make one, or suspecting that any bribery, corruption or other breach of this policy has occurred or may occur, are required to notify their manager or the People Director as soon as possible.
+Any employees offered a bribe, or asked to make one, or suspecting that any bribery, corruption or other breach of these policies has occurred or may occur, are required to notify their manager or the People Director as soon as possible.